rafael-santiago/kryptos/doc/BUILD.md

 Sometimes little bad bugs can corrupt some data but instead of directly break something it can indirectly introduce a bug into a place where you did not change anything.
-A good way of detecting this kind of behavior is executing the build as follows:
+A good way of detecting this kind of unexpected behavior is by executing the build as follows:

 ```
 Sherlock@221B:~/src/kryptos/src# hefesto --stress-tests --runnings-nr=100